sreiter/ProMesh/readme_compilation.txt

 Please install Qt5, e.g. for Linux from:
     http://download.qt-project.org/official_releases/online_installers/qt-opensource-linux-x64-online.run

+or e.g. on Ubuntu simply by calling

+    sudo apt install qtbase5-dev

 You may then proceed with the compilation of ProMesh, execute e.g. in ProMesh's root directory:

+    mkdir build
+    cd build
-    mkdir build && cd build && cmake ..
+    cmake -DCMAKE_BUILD_TYPE=Release -DUG_ROOT_PATH=pathToUG4 ..

-Please specify all the required paths.
-If you experience any problems please have a look at ProMesh/CMakeLists.txt and parse the comments.
-Required are at least the following options:
+Where `pathToUG4` should point to the `ug4` path which you created in the first step.
+Unless cmake finds your Qt installation, please also specify the following option, replacing `pathToYourQtInstallation` with the path where your Qt installation is located:

+  cmake -DQT_CMAKE_PATH=pathToYourQtInstallation/5.9/gcc_64/lib/cmake .

+The important parameters in a nutshell:
+- `CMAKE_BUILD_TYPE`: `Release` or `Debug`.
+Has to match the CMAKE_BUILD_TYPE you chose when compiling ug4's libgrid (see above)
-- `UG_ROOT_PATH`: The path to ug4, i.e. to the directory containing the ugcore and lib subdirectories
+- `UG_ROOT_PATH`: The path to ug4, i.e., to the directory containing the ugcore and lib subdirectories
 - `QT_CMAKE_PATH`: Folder containing cmake-modules for the chosen architecture, e.g., "...pathToQt/5.9/gcc_64/lib/cmake""